19hours/sg-statutes/Acts/Legal Aid and Advice Act.md

 (a) firstly, the out-of-pocket expenses referred to in that subsection; and

-(b) after the payment of such out-of-pocket expenses, any outstanding contribution the applicant is required to pay under section 9(1).
+(b) after the payment of such out-of-pocket expenses, any outstanding contribution the applicant is required to pay under section 22A(1).

 [6/2013]

+[Act 50 of 2018 wef 31/05/2019]

 (2A) After the payments referred to in subsection (2)(a) and (b) have been made, the balance of the amount deposited under subsection (1), if any, shall be refunded to the applicant or the aided person, as the case may be.